FremyCompany/css-regions-polyfill/documentation/GLOBAL_OVERVIEW.md

 Some of the tests allow you to dynamically modify the DOM by inserting content (left click) or new regions (right click).

 The last region usually has "region-fragment: break" set to it, which means it won't overflow if you exceed it.
 However, as soon as you add a new region, this region will hold the remaining fragments (and will overflow since I didn't set "region-overflow" on the extra regions).

+You can also look at the `w3tests` folder which contain some of the w3c tests for css regions, to which I added the polyfill.
+To the notable exception of the selection tests, which actually test things not being explicitely defined in any spec, you should find most of them passing.
+I may add an implementation report as a readme on the folder at some point.

 <pre>Works in IE9+, FireFox, Safari and Chrome</pre>